Mućkalica

 Mućkalica ([ˈmût͜ɕkalit͜sa]) is a Serbian dish, a stew made of barbecued meat and vegetables.
-Its name is derived from mućkati, meaning "to shake, stir, mix".
+Its name is derived from mućkati, meaning 'to shake, stir, or mix'.

-Meat from different animals, as well as various cuts from the same type of animal, are used to make a mućkalica: what a cocktail is for beverages, mućkalica is for barbecue.
+Meat from different animals, as well as various cuts from the same type of animal, are used to make a mućkalica.
 There are various regional styles of mućkalicas, such as Leskovačka mućkalica, the most popular, and Toplička mućkalica.
-It is usually made from cold, leftover barbecued meat which is stewed with various other ingredients.
+It is usually made from cold, leftover barbecued meat, which is stewed with various other ingredients.